← The archive Dispatch

 The cottage becomes project one

 The irony isn’t lost on me.
 I started building Baubiber because I couldn’t find an architect for my Balaton cottage.
 The cottage renovation, project Hegylakó as we call it, is now one of the first real projects on the platform.
-If this works the way I think it can, the next person standing on a hilltop with a vision and a stack of mood boards won’t have to go through what I went through.
+If this works the way I think it can, the next person standing on a hilltop with photos, measurements, and a folder of references won’t have to go through what I went through.

-That’s the dream, anyway.
-For now it’s a side project, a lot of late nights, and a growing hunch that connecting homeowners with the right professionals is actually solvable with the right tooling.
+For now it’s a side project, a lot of late nights, and a growing hunch that the first step of renovation can be less stupid than asking a Facebook group for names.

 Try Baubiber